 Senators expected to hold Steward Health Care CEO Ralph de la Torre in contempt

-Lawmakers say they would seek to hold Steward Health Care CEO Ralph de la Torre in contempt of Congress if he doesn't appear at a hearing Thursday on Capitol Hill, senators from both parties told CBS News.
-De la Torre confirmed in a statement Thursday morning that he will not attend today's hearing.
+Lawmakers will vote to hold Steward Health Care CEO Ralph de la Torre in contempt of Congress next week after he declined to appear at a hearing Thursday on Capitol Hill where he was subpoenaed to testify.

-"If someone shows contempt for the people of the United States by not coming to testify both to potentially clear his name, but also to give them insight, then that is a contemptible thing," said Sen. Bill Cassidy of Louisiana, the ranking Republican member of the Senate committee investigating Steward.
+"If someone shows contempt for the people of the United States by not coming to testify both to potentially clear his name, but also to give them insight, then that is a contemptible thing," Sen. Bill Cassidy of Louisiana, the ranking Republican member of the Senate committee investigating Steward, told CBS News ahead of Thursday's hearing.

 The company, which had owned more than three dozen hospitals across eight states, declared bankruptcy earlier this year and has been struggling to find buyers for its facilities.
 Last week, de la Torre's attorney wrote to the committee, saying his client would "not participate" in the hearing, asserting the testimony needed to be postponed until after Steward's bankruptcy proceedings were resolved.

-The committee's chairman, Sen. Bernie Sanders of Vermont, refused to postpone the hearing, where lawmakers will also hear from health care workers and local officials in communities impacted by Steward's bankruptcy.
+The committee's chairman, Sen. Bernie Sanders of Vermont, refused to postpone the hearing, where lawmakers also heard from health care workers and local officials in communities impacted by Steward's bankruptcy.

 For nearly two years, a CBS News investigation has documented how private equity investors and de la Torre extracted hundreds of millions of dollars while health care workers and patients struggled to get the life-saving supplies they needed.
 Last month, the company closed two Massachusetts hospitals, leaving about 1,200 workers jobless, according to the state.

 The decision to compel de la Torre's testimony is extremely rare — the last subpoena issued by the committee occurred in the 1980s.
-Sen. Ed Markey of Massachusetts, a member of the committee, said he considers de la Torre to "a fugitive on the run,"
+Sen. Ed Markey of Massachusetts, a member of the committee, said he considers de la Torre to be "a fugitive on the run."

 "If he doesn't show up, he's defying a legal order that he appear," Markey told CBS News.
 "Therefore he should be accountable and held in contempt," adding the committee will work on a bipartisan basis to determine whether de la Torre would face criminal or civil penalties for failing to appear.